skyworkz/website/content/blog/jengo:a-homebrew-distributed-golang-based-jenkins-api-wrapper.md

   end
 end
 ```
 Personally, I found this the most complicated step.
-It is difficult to assess what the impact is from certain settings, and you can only find out by changing and re-running.
-Also, I had copied the initial version from Goreleaser, and I had to make quite some adjustments before I got it right.
-It is working at the moment, but I also intend to further explore what options are out there (and maybe put them in some future post).
+It is difficult to assess what the impact from certain settings could be.
+For some you can really only find using some experimentation.
+Also, I had copied the initial version from Goreleaser, and I had to make quite some adjustments before I got it right for my particular case.
+It is working at the moment, but I also intend to further explore what options are out there and further optimise them(and maybe put them in some future post).
 {{<raw>}}
 <br>
 <br>